simonmichael/hledger/hledger/hledger.m4.md

   A simple way is to close your terminal window and open a new one.

 **Text decoding issues: I get errors like "Illegal byte sequence" or "Invalid or incomplete multibyte or wide character" or "commitAndReleaseBuffer: invalid argument (invalid character)"**\
-hledger usually needs non-ascii input to be decodable with the system locale's text encoding.
+hledger usually needs its input to be decodable with the system locale's text encoding.
 See [Text encoding](#text-encoding) and [Install: Text encoding](/install.md#text-encoding).

 **COMPATIBILITY ISSUES: hledger gives an error with my Ledger file**\